richburroughs/dojo201904/dojo.md

 ![100%](images/dream_of_the_90s.png)

-^I started off in the industry in the mid 90s, working for an Internet Provider in Portland
+^I started off in the industry in the mid 90s, in beautiful Portland, Oregon, working for an Internet Provider

 ---

 ![100%](images/dog_day.jpg)

-^Was in oncall rotations for about 20 years of my career ^Thousand yard stare
+^Was in oncall rotations for about 20 years of my career Have a bit of what's called the housand yard stare

 ---

 #Complexity is constantly increasing

 ^Virtualization
-^Microservices
+Microservices
-^Cloud
+Cloud
-^Containers
+Containers
-^Kubernetes
+Kubernetes
-^Service meshes
+Service meshes

 ---